theoutfield/sc_sncn_motorcontrol/module_motion_control/doc/index.rst

 4. Inside your main function, instantiate the interfaces array for the Service-Clients communication.

-5. Outside your IFM tile, instantiate the Service.
+5. Outside your IF2 tile, instantiate the Service.
 For that, first you will have to fill up your Service configuration and provide interfaces to your position feedback sensor Service and Torque Control Service.

 6. Now you can perform calls to the Motion Control Service through the interfaces connected to it.
 You can do this at whichever other core.